-Some Asian-inspired meals I have made using this teriyaki sauce are these air fryer salmon bites and this easy pineapple teriyaki chicken.
+Some Asian-inspired meals I have made using this teriyaki sauce are air fryer salmon bites, air fryer chicken teriyaki, and this easy pineapple teriyaki chicken.
 We also love to use this sauce as a dipping sauce for egg rolls!

 What is in teriyaki sauce?

 An authentic Japanese teriyaki sauce typically combines soy sauce, mirin or rice vinegar, white or brown sugar, sake, and cornstarch as the base, with other flavors like garlic and ginger added to enhance the flavors even more.
 This version is made a little healthier and gluten-free by using maple syrup as the sweetener, and tamari in place of the regular soy sauce.

 - A healthier gluten-free version of traditional teriyaki sauce.

 - Made with a few ingredients right from your pantry.

 - Amazing teriyaki flavor!

 - Makes a great sauce if you are following a low-calorie diet since it has less than 30 calories per serving.